-Recommended: Attendance to PHM-0035 (Chemie I), PHM-0036 (Chemie II) and MRM-0050 (Grundlagen der Polymerchemie und -physik)
+Recommended: Attendance to PHM-0035 (Chemie I), PHM-0036 (Chemie II)

+and MRM-0050 (Grundlagen der Polymerchemie und -physik)

-Frequency: irregular will not be Recommended Semester: Minimal Duration of the Module:
+Recommended Semester: Minimal Duration of the Module:

-offered in the next time from 2.
+from 2.
 1 semester[s]

-Contact Hours: Repeat Exams Permitted:
+Repeat Exams Permitted:

-4 according to the examination
+according to the examination

 regulations of the study program

+from 2.
+Repeat Exams Permitted: according to the examination